UVADS/orientation-technical/msds-residential/README.md

 * [Lectures on Computing](http://galileo.phys.virginia.edu/compfac/courses/)

 ## For when you need a pump up
-This playlist contains five videos each one exemplifying a piece of the 4+1 model of Data Science: [link](https://youtube.com/playlist?list=PLc0No4e8MMEMcsS6pL4TZ8KegtS3VLlkk)
+This playlist contains five videos, each one exemplifying a piece of the Virginia model of Data Science: [link](https://youtube.com/playlist?list=PLc0No4e8MMEMcsS6pL4TZ8KegtS3VLlkk)

 ## How to submit feedback
 I love getting feedback.
 Here is the preferred way to submit it.